Skip to Content

-West Fork of the San Jacinto River: Developing a Watershed Protection Plan
+West Fork of the San Jacinto River and Lake Creek: Watershed Protection Plan Development

-Houston-Galveston Area Council developed a watershed protection plan for the watershed of the West Fork San Jacinto River below Lake Conroe.
+The Houston-Galveston Area Council developed a watershed protection plan for the watershed of the West Fork San Jacinto River below Lake Conroe and characterizations of the Spring Creek and Cypress Creek watersheds.

 Background

-The West Fork of the San Jacinto River (Segment 1004) is a tributary to Lake Houston, a drinking water source for the Houston metropolitan area.
-Portions of the river had listed concerns for or did not meet state water quality standards for bacteria in the 2014 Texas Water Quality Inventory and 303(d) List.
+The West Fork of the San Jacinto River is a tributary to Lake Houston, a drinking water source for the Houston metropolitan area.
+Portions of the river did not meet state water quality standards for the primary contact recreation use due to high levels of bacteria and were listed as impaired in the 2014 Texas Integrated Report of Surface Water Quality.

-In addition to not meeting standards for bacteria, portions of West Fork's primary tributaries – Spring Creek (Segment 1008), Cypress Creek (Segment 1009), and Lake Creek (Segment 1015) – had some combination of listed concerns for depressed dissolved oxygen, excess nutrients, and impaired fish and microbenthic communities.
+In addition to not meeting water quality standards, portions of West Fork's primary tributaries – Spring Creek, Cypress Creek, and Lake Creek – had some combination of listed concerns for depressed dissolved oxygen, excess nutrients, and impaired fish and microbenthic communities.

-These watersheds have been included in previous watershed planning efforts.
-They include the Bacteria Implementation Group’s Implementation Plan for Houston Area Total Maximum Daily Load (TMDL), the Implementation Plan for Seventy-Two TMDLs for Bacteria in the Houston-Galveston Region, and the TMDL for Bacteria in the East and West Forks of the San Jacinto River.
+These watersheds have been included in previous watershed planning efforts that include the Bacteria Implementation Group’s Implementation Plan for Houston Area Total Maximum Daily Load (TMDL), the Implementation Plan for Seventy-Two TMDLs for Bacteria in the Houston-Galveston Region, and the TMDL for Bacteria in the East and West Forks of the San Jacinto River.

 Project Description